This week’s shootings in Atlanta are unfortunately the latest in a growing number of violent acts against the Asian American community.

 I have my father’s insatiable curiosity and penchant for thinking big.
 I have my mother’s compassion and steady resilience.
 But we are also not cut from the same cloth.
 I, alongside millions of Asian Americans in the U.S., see myself as just that: an American.
 Not all of us were born here, but we grew up here.
 We studied here.
 We earned jobs here.
 We contribute to our communities here.
 We don’t see ourselves any less deserving of the inalienable rights to life, liberty, and the pursuit of happiness afforded to any other American.
 Comedian Hasan Minhaj put it best: “We have the audacity of equality.”

 If your Asian friends haven’t publicly shared their concerns, it may be that they are still processing.
 Asians are not a monolith.
-There are 21+ million Asians in the U.S., and different ethnic groups suffer from their own unique inequities.
+There are 21+ million Asians in the U.S., and different ethnic groups have their own unique bi-cultural experiences.
 There are many of us who have led very privileged lives, and we may be unpacking our own frustrations towards a society that dangles the illusion of our equality yet punishes us when we don’t neatly fit into its stereotypes of us.
-Layer on top of that the dehumanization and fetishization of Asian women, in particular, and we have a lot to contend with.
+Layer on top of that the dehumanization and fetishization of Asian women, in particular, and there is a lot to contend with.

 So if you take notice of and enjoy our food, our music, our films, our culture, take a moment to remember that our country is beautiful because we embrace a variety of cultures. #StopAsianHate is a step to remind ourselves that we are first and foremost Americans.